saksham2001/saksham2001.github.io/_hacking/2_hacking.md

 ### Packet format

 Every packet is a fixed 20 bytes.
-There is no length field or framing header — byte 0 is the command/response ID, and the rest is payload zero-padded out to 20 bytes.
+There is no length field or framing header.
+Byte 0 is the command/response ID, and the rest is payload zero-padded out to 20 bytes.
 Multi-byte integers (timestamps, steps, distance, calories) are little-endian.

 ```text
 byte 0       command / response id